wpmetabox/mb-custom-post-type/readme.txt

 Donate link: http://www.deluxeblogtips.com/donate
 Tags: cms, custom, custom post types, custom post type, cpt, post, post types, post type, types Requires at least: 4.3
-Tested up to: 4.3.1
+Tested up to: 4.4
-Stable tag: 1.0.2
+Stable tag: 1.1.0
 License: GPLv2 or later

-Create and manage custom post types with an easy-to-use interface in WordPress.
+Create and manage custom post types and custom taxonomies with an easy-to-use interface in WordPress.

 == Description ==

-**MB Custom Post Type** helps you to create and manage custom post types easily in WordPress by providing an easy-to-use interface in the admin area.
+**MB Custom Post Type** helps you to create and manage custom post types and custom taxonomies easily in WordPress by providing an easy-to-use interface in the admin area.

-The plugin allows you to handle all post type's arguments such as menu labels, admin bar label, exclude from search, disable archive page, etc. just in minutes.
-You don't need to write custom PHP code to register custom post types anymore (using function `register_post_type()`).
+The plugin allows you to handle all post type's arguments and taxonomy's arguments such as menu labels, admin bar label, exclude from search, disable archive page, etc. just in minutes.
+You don't need to write custom PHP code to register custom post types anymore (using function `register_post_type()` and `register_taxonomy()`).

-Using MB Custom Post Type, you will be able to craft the WordPress admin and turn it into a professional Content Management Systems.
+Using **MB Custom Post Type**, you will be able to craft the WordPress admin and turn it into a professional Content Management Systems.

-Consider using [MB Custom Taxonomy](https://wordpress.org/plugins/mb-custom-taxonomy/) to create and manage custom taxonomies with similar interface.
+**Note:** Since version 1.1.0 MB Custom Post Type has integrated [MB Custom Taxonomy](https://wordpress.org/plugins/mb-custom-taxonomy/) to create and manage custom taxonomies with similar interface.

 **Video demo**: